How To Use Android Device Manager

 Comodo’s Mobile Device Manager for Android permits system administrators to manage, audit, secure, and also monitor Android devices that connect to the enterprise wireless and wired networks.
 Administrators will be able to enroll devices, and manage apps, profiles, and security on the Android devices.

-Using Android Device Manager on a Desktop
+Using Android Device Manager on a PC

 If you do not have another Android device to track your lost phone, then you can make use of a PC to access the Android Device Manager.
 You will have to go through the following steps while using a PC: